kapawlak/temp_lab_host/Courses/345/3L/lab1.md

 :::Exercise
 1. What statistic are you using to characterize the classes measurement of the period?
+2. What statistic represents the precision of the measurement process?
-2. What statistic are you using to characterize the uncertainty in the classes measurement of the period?
+3. What statistic are you using to characterize the uncertainty in the classes measurement of the period?
 :::

 :::Exercise